 When is it available?

-Appointments are available on Saturdays, but other times are also possible, at Hambledon Health in Blandford.
-Please contact reception to book or contact Dorothy-Anne directly if you wish to discuss Bowen Therapy and its suitability prior to booking.
+Appointments are available generally on Mondays & Saturdays, but other times are also possible, at Hambledon Health in Blandford.
+Please contact reception to book.